j4321/tkcalendar/README.rst

     firstweekday : "monday" or "sunday"
         first day of the week

-    showweeknumbers : boolean (default is True)
+    showweeknumbers : bool (default is True)
         whether to display week numbers.

+    showothermonthdays : bool (default is True)
+        whether to display the last days of the previous month and the first of the next month.

     locale : str
         locale to use, e.g. 'en_US'